felangel/bloc/packages/flutter_bloc/README.md

 final isPositive = context.select((CounterBloc b) => b.state >= 0);
 ```

-The snippet above will only rebuild if the state of the `CounterBloc` changes from positive to negative or vice versa.
+The snippet above will only rebuild if the state of the `CounterBloc` changes from positive to negative or vice versa and is functionally identical to using a `BlocSelector`.

 ### MultiBlocProvider